highlights of operations

 The Tengiz Field is the world’s deepest operating super-giant oil field, with the top of the reservoir at about 12,000 feet (3,657 m) below ground.
 Chevron holds a 50 percent interest in Tengizchevroil (TCO), which operates the field.
 The joint venture is also developing the nearby Korolev Field.

 Chevron also operates a polyethylene pipe plant and a valve plant in Atyrau.
+The valve plant is run entirely by Kazakhstanis.

 In Kazakhstan, as in any country where Chevron does business, we are a strong supporter of programs that help the community.